From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?

 \section{Introduction}

 Interpretability centers on understanding and controlling neural network behaviors \citep{geiger-2025-causalabstraction,mueller2025questrightmediatorsurveying}.
-This requires understanding the underlying causal variables and mechanisms that produce observed input--output behaviors.
+This requires understanding the underlying causal variables and mechanisms that produce observed input-output behaviors.
 To precisely localize these causal variables, \emph{featurization methods}, such as sparse autoencoders (SAEs; \citealp{olshausen-1997-sparse,bricken2023monosemanticity,huben2024sparse}), have become common.
 These methods map from activation vectors (wherein a dimension can have many meanings) to sparser spaces where there is a more one-to-one relationship between dimensions and concepts.

-The implicit assumption underlying these applications is that if we can identify features that represent distinct concepts, then we should be able to steer those concepts by by manipulating their corresponding features.
+The implicit assumption underlying these applications is that if we can identify features that represent distinct concepts, then we should be able to steer those concepts by manipulating their corresponding features.
 But does representational disentanglement guarantee independent manipulability?
-Current concept identification and steering studies focus on detecting and/or steering single concepts or behaviors at a time \citep[e.g.,][]{wu2025axbench,arditi2024refusal,marks2024the}.
-This tells us whether the concept exists in the model and can be manipulated, but leaves open the question of whether the concept representation is \textbf{independent} and \textbf{disentangled} from other concepts.
+Current concept identification and steering studies focus on detecting and/or steering single concepts or behaviors \citep[e.g.,][]{wu2025axbench,arditi2024refusal,marks2024the}.
+This tells us whether the concept is represented and can be manipulated, but leaves open the question of whether the concept representation is \textbf{independent} and \textbf{disentangled} from other concepts.
 How often does steering one concept affect others?
 Independence and disentanglement act as a ceiling for our trust in steering methods to induce similar behaviors in novel contexts---i.e., to what degree we have predictive power and selective control over the model's future behaviors.